1.b) Black holes and contraction of the Universe

 Simple Physics experiment

-Keep twisting by the ends and see what happens!
+Keep twisting to the ends and see what happens!

-Just to go a little further and beyond, like fundamental subatomic particles, there could exist two types of black holes: right-handed and left-handed.
-Although gravitational attraction will exist always, from perspective of supported magnetic field, two equal black holes should repel each other and two different ones should attract; it seems to be the age-old story.
+Like fundamental subatomic particles, there could exist two types of black holes: right-handed and left-handed.
+Although gravitational attraction will always exist, from the perspective of the supported magnetic field, two corresponding black holes should repel each other and two different ones should attract; it seems to be the age-old story.
 The only thing remaining would be if sexuality were a right-handed to left-handed attraction, like political dynamics.

-It is convenient to point out that an anti-black-hole would not be a star or white fountain, but similar to terminological relation between matter and antimatter.
-The inverse phenomenon to the creation of mass –black hole– is the destruction of mass –white fountain or star–, and this is not the same as the creation of mass of a right-handed or left-handed nature.
+It is convenient to point out that an anti-black-hole would not be a star or white fountain, but similar to the terminological relation between matter and antimatter.
+The opposite phenomenon to the creation of mass –black hole– is the destruction of mass –white fountain or star–, and this is not the same as the creation of a mass of a right-handed or left-handed nature.